-Eating salty foods means regularly consuming foods high in salt or sodium According WHO daily. to recommendations, daily salt intake should not exceed 5 grams (equivalent to 2 grams of sodium) to reduce the risk of related diseases [16].
-Evaluation method: Yes: Participants report frequently consuming processed foods (often high in

-Habit of eating sweets and sugary foods
+The habit of eating salty foods refers to the regular consumption of foods high in salt or sodium in the daily diet.
+According to WHO recommendations, daily salt intake should not exceed 5 grams (equivalent to 2 grams of sodium) to reduce the risk of related diseases [16].
+Evaluation method: Yes: Participants report frequently consuming processed Habit of eating sweets and sugary foods.

-Eating sweets and sugary foods refers to regularly consuming foods or beverages containing natural or refined sugars, such as candies, soft drinks, carbonated beverages, and desserts.
-Excessive sugar consumption increases the risk of obesity,
+Habit of eating sweets and sugary foods The habit of eating sweets and sugary foods refers to the regular consumption of foods or beverages containing natural or refined sugars, such as candies, soft drinks, carbonated beverages, and desserts.
+Excessive sugar consumption